 * This article has been updated to reflect the recent changes to Google's return-to-the-office plans as announced on Dec.
 2, 2021.

 How Do Larger Organizations Affect The Post-Pandemic Work Environment Trends?

 Another corporation looking to expand on office space is Amazon.
 They plan to spend a total of $2.5 billion on a new outdoorsy office and retail space in northern Virginia.
 This new space would accommodate nearly 25,000 employees.
 It would boast three 22-story office buildings with retail spaces as well.
-They plan to incorporate extensive outdoor theming including walking paths, an amphitheatre and woodlands.
-They claim it will be bike friendly with ample parking options for cyclists.
+They plan to incorporate extensive outdoor theming including walking paths, an amphitheater, and woodlands.
+They claim it will be bike-friendly with ample parking options for cyclists.